South High Alumni and Friends

 Through SHAFI, you can:

-We are especially excited as we look ahead to a major milestone—the 100th Anniversary of South High in April 2026!
+We are especially excited as we look ahead to a major milestone—the 100th Anniversary of South High April 11, 2026!
 Watch for upcoming announcements and opportunities to be part of this historic celebration.

 Together, we celebrate the friendships, memories, and traditions that make South High special.
 Thank you for being part of our alumni family—we look forward to seeing you at future events!